sojoner/dbpedia-importer/README.md

 dbpedia-importer
 ================

-A lein project to import a bunch of .ttl files from dbpedia into neo4j at once, using neo4J Batch REST api.
+A project  written in clojure to import a bunch of .ttl files from dbpedia into neo4j at once, using neo4J Batch REST api.

 ## Usage

-* <pre>lein deps</pre>
+* lein deps
 * Start neo4J
 * Open http://host:7474